Runko: Modern multiphysics toolbox for plasma simulations: Theory

-\subsubsection{Particle-in-Cell module}
+\subsubsection{Particle-in-cell module}

-Main purpose of the \textsc{pic} module is to update particle velocities according to the Lorentz force.
-We express the four-velocity $u$ in units of $c$ here.
-Particle species specifier s is also omitted in this section for brevity.
+The main purpose of the \textsc{pic} module is to update particle velocities according to the Lorentz force.
+We express the spatial component of the four-velocity $u$ in units of $c$.
+The particle species specifier s is omitted in this section for brevity.